ibexa/documentation-developer/docs/guide/extending_online_editor.md

 Each custom tag has an `ezcontent` property that contains the tag's main content.
 This property is editable by a tab in a custom tag.

-Create the `custom_tags.yml` configuration file that will be added to `app/Resources/config`.
+Create the `custom_tags.yaml` configuration file that will be added to the `config` folder.
 This is sample configuration for FactBox tag:

 ```yaml hl_lines="10"
 ezpublish: